How to hide files & folders in file manager without renaming it.

 Nautilus Hide extension

-Nautilus Hide is a simple Python extension for the Nautilus file manager that adds options to the right-click menu to hide or unhide files.
+Nautilus Hide is a simple Python extension for the Nautilus file manager that adds options to the right-click menu to hide or unhide the files.

 Install Nautilus & Namo Hide extension on Ubuntu and its directives We can easily install Nautilus & Namo Hide extension on Ubuntu and its directives by running following commands.